lbugnion/sample-2017-vsliveredmond/README.md

 ### WhyResponsive

-Simple app showing the important of responsive design
+Simple app showing the importance of responsive design

 ### UsingVsm